-The 13 week waiting period is a special measure and will apply until 31 March 2015.
+The 13 week waiting period is a special measure and applies until 31 March 2016.
 (The previous waiting period was 39 weeks).

 SMI payments with jobseeker's allowance limited to two years

-If you are receiving jobseeker's allowance (JSA) and you claimed after 5 January 2009, you will only be able to claim support for mortgage interest for up to two years.
-There is no time limit if you claimed before that date or are receiving income support, pension credit or income-related employment and support allowance.
+If you receive jobseeker's allowance (JSA) and you claimed after 5 January 2009, you are only able to claim support for mortgage interest for up to two years.
+There is no time limit if you claimed before that date or receive income support, pension credit or income-related employment and support allowance.

-It is important that you seek advice about mortgage arrears if you will be unable to make your full mortgage payments.
+It is important that you seek advice about mortgage arrears if you are unable to make your full mortgage payments.

 Interest rates used to calculate SMI payments

-SMI is paid at the level of the Bank of England’s published Average Mortgage Rate - currently 3.63 per cent.
-It will only be adjusted in future when the published average mortgage rate differs by 0.5 per cent or more.
+SMI is paid at the level of the Bank of England's published Average Mortgage Rate (currently 3.13%).
+It is only be adjusted in future when the published average mortgage rate differs by 0.5% or more.

 The rate of interest you actually pay on your mortgage is not taken into account.
 If you pay a lower interest rate than the average mortgage rate, you may be able to repay some of the capital you owe.
 If the mortgage rate you pay is higher, you may find yourself in mortgage arrears.